Should you need urgent health advice please contact your GP or call NHS 111. In an emergency please visit A&E or call 999

 What does constipation look like in a child?

-If your toilet trained child is soiling regularly, see your GP for an examination.
+If your toilet trained child is soiling regularly, see your GP for an assessment.

 Causes of constipation